Pseudo-isotopies and diffeomorphisms of 4-manifolds: The Wh1(pi1(X);Z2xpi2(X) invariant Theta

 For $X$ a 4-manifold we consider the following simple family of paths $f_t$ in $\ker\Sigma$.
 First, a 2-handle 3-handle cancelling pair is created with spheres $A$ and $B$ in the middle level.
 Then, a single finger move is performed between $A$ and $B$.
 Then, a single Whitney move is performed to remove the two intersections created by the finger move.
 Since $A$ and $B$ now intersect in a single point we then cancel them.

-Considering the middle-middle level $V=V_{1/2}$, we may without loss of generality assume that the initial Whitney disk $U$ (from the finger move) and the terminal Whitney disk $W$ share the same Whitney arcs $\alpha\in A$ and $\beta \in B$.
-If they did not, we can isotope $W$ to arrange that this is true; $A$ intersects $B$ in three points, two of which are the endpoints of $\alpha_W$.
-Since two arcs in a disk $D^2$ with the same endpoints are always isotopic, there is an isotopy taking $\alpha_W$ to $\alpha_U$, which avoids the intersection points.
-We can extend this isotopy to the disk $W$ in a small neighbourhood of $A$.
+Considering the middle-middle level $V=V_{1/2}$, we may without loss of generality assume that the initial Whitney disc $U$ (from the finger move) and the terminal Whitney disc $W$ share the same Whitney arcs $\alpha\in A$ and $\beta \in B$.
+Indeed if they did not, we can isotope~$W$ to arrange that this is true as follows.
+Denote the Whitney arcs for $W$ by $\alpha_W\subset A$ and $\beta_W\subset B$, and similarly $\alpha_U\subset A$, $\beta_U\subset B$ for the Whitney arcs of $U$.
+Note that $A$ intersects $B$ in three points, two of which are the endpoints of $\alpha_W$.
+Since two arcs in a disc $D^2$ with the same endpoints are always isotopic, there is an isotopy taking $\alpha_W$ to $\alpha_U$, which avoids the intersection points.
+We can extend this isotopy to the disc $W$ in a small neighbourhood of $A$.
 We may do the same in a neighbourhood of $B$ to make $\beta_W$ agree with $\beta_U$